vdr-projects/vdr-convert/Readme.txt

 https://projects.vdr-developer.org/projects/vdr-convert/wiki/Options)

-Note The H264/265 presets are chosen to be optimal at the time of writing based on testing and web reviews Optimal H265 presets may change as H265 develops
+Note The H264/265 presets are chosen to be optimal at the time of writing based on testing and web reviews Optimal H265 presets have changed as H265 develops

 "qualityx265" is an adder to the familiar x264 CRF values to align them with those used in x265.
 So you use the familiar x264 CRF's with the -q option to acheive approx the same quality with x265